2020 Renewed Malta Citizenship

 As per EC approval, the Maltese Citizenship Programme is based on establishing a ‘genuine link’ between the main applicant and Malta.
 Applicants do not need to relocate or reside in Malta for a full year in order to establish a genuine link.
 This can be alternatively ascertained in a number of manners such as local business activity, presenting utility bills, memberships at local clubs or professional bodies, business activity, as well as involvement in or donations to local charities.
 Our attorneys will be able to direct you with your needs in mind, obtaining written approval from the Maltese government in advance, in order to ensure that your proof of genuine link is accepted.

 Genuine Link with Malta a prerequisite for Maltese citizenship

 This is in addition to demonstrating a genuine link with Malta via personal, social, commercial, investment and philanthropic engagement with the host country Malta.

 12: How long does the application process take until I am granted citizenship?

-The MIIP application takes approximately four months to process.
-With regards to obtaining the Maltese passport, if the applicant has been residing in Malta prior to filing an application, the process is accelerated and the passport can be obtained in as little as six months.
+The renewed CBI application takes approximately six to eleven months to process.
+With regards to obtaining the Maltese passport, if the applicant has been residing in Malta prior to filing an application, the process is accelerated and the passport can be obtained in as little as 12 months.
 Upon submitting the Residence Application, the main applicant and his dependents are provided with an E-Residence document which is equivalent to a Schengen Visa, and grants borderless travel to all Schengen countries.

 13: How soon following date of purchase can I sell my Malta property?